jamesboyman2/jamesboyman2.github.io/_learningposts/2024-01-22-Challenge_Teaching_Python.md

 ## Designing a Module to Teach Python

 To teach PivotTables in Python, I would rely on a design emphasizing desirable difficulties.
-This approach stretches students to the limits of their ability and primes their long term memory for the correct answer.
+This approach stretches students to the limit of their ability and primes their long term memory for the correct answer.

 Another reason for this approach is to teach students about the value of Stack Overflow as a resource.
 Stack Overflow is an online community of coders where anyone can ask questions, and experienced coders almost always know the answers.
 The range of examples on Stack Overflow is so robust that I have never had to ask a question - the answer is already on the website, because someone else has had the same question.